openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 * `scope`: OPTIONAL.
 This parameter is defined in [@!RFC6749].
 The wallet MAY allow verifiers to request presentation of  Verifiable Credentials by utilizing a pre-defined scope value.
 See (#request_scope) for more details.
 * `presentation_definition`: CONDITIONAL.
 A string containing a `presentation_definition` JSON object as defined in Section 4 of [@!DIF.PresentationExchange].
 See (#request_presentation_definition) for more details.
 * `presentation_definition_uri`: CONDITIONAL.
 A string containing an HTTPS URL pointing to a resource where a `presentation_definition` JSON object as defined in Section 4 of [@!DIF.PresentationExchange] can be retrieved .
 See (#request_presentation_definition_uri) for more details.
 * `nonce`: REQUIRED.
 This parameter follows the definition given in [@!OpenID.Core].
-It is used to securely bind the verifiable presentation(s) provided by the AS to the particular transaction.
+It is used to securely bind the Verifiable Presentation(s) provided by the AS to the particular transaction.
 * `response_mode` OPTIONAL. as defined in [@!OAuth.Responses].
 If the parameter is not present, the default value is `fragment`.
 This parameter is also used to request signing & encryption (see (#jarm)) as well as to ask the wallet to send the response to the Verifier via an HTTPS connection (see (#response_mode_post)).

 Note: A request MUST contain either a `presentation_definition` or a `presentation_definition_uri` or a single `scope` value representing a presentation definition, those three ways to request credential presentation are mutually exclusive.
 The wallet MUST refuse any request violating this requirement.